BansheeStudio/PokemonWildsGen3Overhaul/README.md

 at https://discord.gg/bv5bPpDMY8 #report-bugs

-There are also optional mods that you can choose from, which include options from FR/LG as well as other optional stuff just find the folder with ! at the start and moves it contents in the same location as the games .exe
+There are also optional mods that you can choose from, which include options from FR/LG as well as other optional stuff.
+Just find the folder with ! at the start and moves it contents in the same location as the games .exe

 Main Dev - PlushBanshee